OncoRNALab/coverageplot/README.md

 		Show this help message and exit
 ```

-The output of the script is an interactive html file showing the region of interest.
+The output of the script is an interactive html file named `region_export.html` showing the region of interest.

 ## Example
 An example of a command to start the program would be: